ChiLiubio/microeco_tutorial/README.md

 # microeco_tutorial

 This book gives comprehensive tutorials of the [**microeco**](https://github.com/ChiLiubio/microeco)  package.
-The tutorials is available at https://chiliubio.github.io/microeco_tutorial/.
+The tutorial is available at https://chiliubio.github.io/microeco_tutorial/.